dottorepie/a-generative-spatial-sound-cosmography/README.md

-////main code file 'cosmography' also includes a musical automaton sequencer (Routine) and a response sequencer to data input from animations, eg. cosmos animation in file 'visuals'
+////main code file 'cosmography' also includes a musical automaton sequencer (Routine) and a response sequencer to data input from animations, eg. cosmos animation in file 'visuals'.

-////all synthesis, geometry and math concepts consifering this wotk, can be plotted with ScatterView3D Object via array distribution cloud point tensor plots, as found on previous repository (under titles susch as visualization, spherical harmonics ets), or explored by using adjuscent sound generating animations and code blocks.
-Plotts can give an estimate on how the spatial sound of the synth and its distributions in the spectrum are formed and sculpted through the synthesis and its modulation
+////all synthesis, geometry and math concepts considering this wotk, can be plotted with ScatterView3D Object via array distribution cloud point tensor plots, as found on previous repository (under titles susch as visualization, spherical harmonics ets), or explored by using adjuscent sound generating animations and code blocks.
+Plotts can give an estimate on how the spatial sound of the synth and its distributions in the spectrum are formed and sculpted through the synthesis and its modulation.